 A comprehensive assessment of control testing and/or control processes identified best candidates for automation with greatest overall ROI potential

-Among the new technologies that promise to drive cost savings and improve business efficiency and effectiveness, robotic process automation (RPA) has captured the attention of organizations.
-A growing number of companies are looking to realize these benefits by automating mundane and repetitive activities.
-Typically, such RPA initiatives target administrative programs and procedures within a variety of departments, including finance, accounting, technology, legal, HR, audit and compliance.
+Among the new technologies that promise to drive cost savings and improve business efficiency and effectiveness, robotic process automation (RPA) has captured the attention of organisations.
+A growing number of companies are looking to realise these benefits by automating mundane and repetitive activities.
+Typically, such RPA initiatives target administrative programmes and procedures within a variety of departments, including finance, accounting, technology, legal, HR, audit and compliance.

 Protiviti assembled an RPA assessment team that included both technical resources and members of the audit and SOX compliance teams, allowing it to drive the right synergies and efficiencies during the assessment.
 The SOX experts in this group were intimately familiar with how much time and effort it took to complete testing, review and validate key reports, complete management reviews, and perform other tasks related to SOX compliance.
 Further, the integration of the Protiviti audit team resources allowed for the identification and communication of potential risks that may be posed by implementing RPA into SOX compliance procedures and the outlining of appropriate mitigating solutions.

 Next, this integrated assessment team worked with the client to create an RPA SOX index — essentially, a broad scoping and prioritisation exercise to determine which high-risk SOX control processes/activities offered the most potential to deliver value.